Spanish Hounds 4 & 6 Years Old

 They are now firm friends and love their run together in the paddock.

 Lera’s only tricky trait is her obsession with food, and need to be fed separately.
 She has been known to steal food out of other dog’s mouths!
 She will have known real hunger.

 An ideal home for this pair would be with experienced adopters who have dealt with anxious, reactive dogs before.
 Both dogs are strong and active, and will need adopters with plenty of energy.

 Federico is happier in a quiet rural environment, traffic and loud noises put him on edge.
 A large, well fenced garden would be ideal for them.

 A possible scenario for them would be gradual transition from kennel to house, or if that isn’t practical then careful management of space within the home environment.
 We are looking for a home with no cats or children.

-His adoption fee is a contribution towards the costs of rescuing him including microchip, passport, vaccinations, tests for S European diseases, neutering, parasite treatment and his transport to the UK from Spain.
-If you write to us please check your junk mail folder for our response
+Adoption fee of £400 per dog is a contribution towards the cost of their rescue, including microchip, passport, vaccinations, tests for Mediterranean diseases, neutering, parasite treatment and transport to the uk from Spain.
+We will also provide a behaviourist to support the adoption.